Vettabase/awesome-mariadb/README.md

 **Is the Resource Really "for MySQL and MariaDB"?**

 As you can guess, sometimes resources "for MySQL and MariaDB" are mostly for MySQL, meaning that they are not thoroughly tested and optimised for MariaDB.
-All the problems listed above might apply in such cases.
+Any of the problems listed above might apply in such cases.

 If you spot these problems in an open source application that officially supports MariaDB, please report a bug or contribute a bugfix.